CaptainNickSilver/BenefitDependency/README.md

 # BenefitDependency
 A simple tool for creating, improving, and publishing a benefit dependency network for business architecture

 This is a simple web application.
 The front end will be in React.js while the middle tier is likely to be in node.js.
 The back end will be a NoSQL database (not determined at this time).
 All three tiers are included in this repository.
+The details of the stack will emerge in the coming weeks and details will be updated here.

 A benefit dependency network (or BDN) is an architectural diagram that illustrates a small handful of relationships in a flattened model.
 It exists for three purposes:
 1. To provide a thought model for the architect to flesh out rational business programs